A Short Story about Grout Removal

 “I am compelled to write to you and commend your company for the swift mobilisation and speedy execution of the works .
 The guys really went the extra mile to have tools fabricated to suit the very awkward access issues, the service was second to none and they carried out their duties in a professional and helpful manner.
 Hopefully we won’t need your services again on this project, but you are top of list if we do!
 Thank you” – Engineering Manager

-A true story , not made up to make us look good , we are what we are GOOD.
-We do our job we charge our rates , we do our best and it is nice to see in this case going that extra mile has been appreciated by the client.
+At Hydroblast we get straight to the point and if we see a problem we will try work at our absolute hardest to find a solution.
+We do our job, we charge our rates, we do our best and it is nice to see in this case going that extra mile has been appreciated by the client.

 I am happy to say this work was executed in a very timely manner by our staff Ashton and Robert.

 Well Done Team!